palikhov/CnM_5e_core/Deadly-Frontier-DMnPlayers-Guide.md

 A character might make an Intelligence (Religion] #check to recall lore about deities, rites and prayers, ecclesiastical hierarchies, holy symbols, or the practices of secret cults.

+Religion is the narrowest of the Intelligence skills.
+DMs coming from older editions often use it beyond its stated scope, though this has little impact on the game itself.
+In truth, Intelligence (Religion) checks may rarely come up in a game not involved with cults or religious organizations.
+That’s not to say it’s completely useless.
+It can be used to recall information on many celestials, fiends, and some undead, as they relate to cults and deities.
+RELIGION DCS

+Check DC	Situation
+5	Recognize holy symbols of common deities.
+10	Recall the rites and major traditions of common religions, enough to fit in at a church.
+15	Determine which deity or cult an ancient ruin was dedicated to, or recall information on local mythology.
+20	Recognize the secret symbols and actions of cultists hiding their dealings in plain sight.
+25	Recognize the symbols and myths of a god dead and buried for 10,000 years.
+30	Improvise the proper rites of a long- dead religion to contact its sleeping god.

 ### Invvestigation

 When you look around for clues that point to a hidden object, such as a trap or secret door, or hints of a creature’s passage through an area, you make an Intelligence (Search] check.